narrowspark/automatic/docs/CONFIGURATORS.md

 ### The package messages `post-messages`

 Displays contents in the command console after the package has been installed.
-Avoid outputting meaningless information and use it only when you need to show help messages or the next step actions.
+Avoid outputting meaningless information and use it when you need to show help messages or the next step actions.

 * The contents must be defined in the `automatic` section of your package composer.json or the `automatic.json` file (a `\n` character is added after each line).
 [Symfony Console styles and colors](https://symfony.com/doc/current/console/coloring.html) are supported too: